rebekkaa/starter-academic/content/authors/admin/_index.md

 # Previously, I have investigated how architecture descriptions, interfaces, and requirements information models can serve as boundary objects.
 ---

-I am an Assistant Professor in Software Engineering at [Chalmers University of Technology](https://www.chalmers.se/) in Gothenburg, Sweden.
-During 2020-2022, I was a postdoctoral researcher at [Carnegie Mellon University](https://cmu.edu/).
+I am an assistant professor in Software Engineering at [Chalmers University of Technology](https://www.chalmers.se/) in Gothenburg, Sweden.
+I am also an adjunct faculty at the Institute for Software Research at [Carnegie Mellon University](https://cmu.edu/), where I was a postdoctoral researcher during 2020-2022.

 I hold a PhD in Computer Science and Engineering from [Chalmers University of Technology](https://www.chalmers.se/en/departments/cse/organisation/se/Pages/default.aspx) and a BSc and MSc in Computer Science from [Paderborn University](https://www.uni-paderborn.de/), Germany.